Payroll Procedures & Information

 An individual's National Insurance number represents his account number with the government.
 Against that account all National Insurance Contributions are credited.
 The 'balance' on this account is then used to determine entitlement to certain social security benefits.
 It is therefore important that an employee's number is correctly quoted in all correspondence relating to National Insurance.

-Any employee who is unaware of, or does not possess, a National Insurance number, should contact his or her local Department for Work and Pensions office.
+Any employee who is unaware of, or does not possess, a National Insurance number, should contact Apply for a National Insurance number: Who can apply for a National Insurance number - GOV.UK (www.gov.uk)

 The Income Tax Acts and the Pay As You Earn regulations require that PAYE must be deducted on the making of any payments of, or on account of, any income assessable to income tax under Schedule E. This means all salaries and wages, fees and even, in some cases, expenses.
 Failure to apply PAYE will result in the tax due (and usually the accompanying National Insurance Contributions) being sought directly from the University in its capacity as employer.
 The policy followed by the University, in cases where doubt may exist whether tax should be deducted from a particular payment, is to assume that a liability exists to collect tax under PAYE.
 In the event of the payment being declared by HMRC to be exempt from tax, any amounts previously deducted can normally be refunded either by the University or by HMRC.